What are the most important things to know about zidovudine?

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of zidovudine.
-To learn more about possible side effects of zidovudine, read the drug label or or talk to your health care provider or pharmacist.
+To learn more about possible side effects of zidovudine, read the drug labels or zidovudine tablets and zidovudine capsules, oral solution, and injectable solution or talk to your health care provider or pharmacist.for

 You can report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online.